-Your Presence is All I Want
+Your presence is all I want

-Of course, if Moses spoke English, he would have said:
+If Moses spoke English, he would have said:

-“If Your Presence does not go with us, do not bring us up from here” (Exodus 33:15 NKJ)
+“If Your Presence does not go with us, do not bring us up from here”

-In Hebrew, however, it is written:
+In Hebrew, however, he said:

 “If Your face does not go with us, do not bring us up from here.”